Skip to main content

 Do wool dryer balls really work?

 The main goals of dryer balls are to soften clothes and dry them faster.
 But how can a wool ball achieve that?
 It’s actually quite simple.
 The wool material rubs against the fabrics while they’re in the dryer.
-This “brushing” action agitates the fibers of the clothing and makes them softer to the touch — without using chemicals.
+This “brushing” action agitates the fibers of the clothing and makes them softer to the touch — without using chemicals like big brand fabric softeners.

 Wool balls, however, jump around in the dryer with your laundry and bounce between garments, effectively pulling them apart and preventing overdry clothing.
 This also reduces the amount of time and energy used to fully dry clothes, since the dryer balls allow warm air to circulate more freely between fabrics.